imyashkale/portfolio/docs/blog/posts/sre/bash.md

   - SRE
 ---

-!! info Ensure that your terminal emulator is properly configured to treat the OPTION key as a modifier key (Meta key).
+??? danger "Ensure that your terminal emulator is properly configured to treat the OPTION key as a modifier key"

-    For macOS Terminal:
+    ### For macOS Terminal:
-        Open Terminal preferences (Cmd + ,).
+    1. Open Terminal preferences (Cmd + ,).
-        Go to the Profiles tab and select your current profile.
+    2. Go to the Profiles tab and select your current profile.
-        Under the Keyboard tab, check the option Use Option as Meta key.
+    3. Under the Keyboard tab, check the option Use Option as Meta key.
-        This setting ensures that the OPTION key is used as a modifier for key combinations like OPTION+B.
+    4. This setting ensures that the OPTION key is used as a modifier for key combinations like OPTION+B.
-    For iTerm2:
+    ### For iTerm2:
-        Open iTerm2 preferences (Cmd + ,).
+    1. Open iTerm2 preferences (Cmd + ,).
-        Go to Profiles -> Keys.
+    2. Go to Profiles -> Keys.
-        Under Left Option Key (or Right Option Key), set it to Esc+ (this makes OPTION act like the Meta key).
+    3. Under Left Option Key (or Right Option Key), set it to Esc+ (this makes OPTION act like the Meta key).
-        Make sure that Send escape sequences is not causing unexpected behavior.
+    4. Make sure that Send escape sequences is not causing unexpected behavior.

 ---

 ## Command Editing Shortcuts